crane-cloud/backend/README.md

 The application uses sqlalchemy ORM to manange and run database migrations

-Run `python manage.py db upgrade` command to run migration upgrade against the database relations
+Run `flask db upgrade` command to run migration upgrade against the database relations

-Run `python manage.py db migrate` command to run migrations incase there are changes in the schema
+Run `flask db migrate` command to run migrations incase there are changes in the schema

 ##### Testing and Coverage